 Cash provided by investing activities is driven by proceeds from the sale of real estate assets that include the contribution of properties we developed to our unconsolidated co-investment ventures as well as the sale of non-strategic operating properties.
 Cash used in investing activities is principally driven by our capital deployment activities of investing in real estate development, acquisitions and capital expenditures as discussed above.
-This activity includes real estate portfolios, land for future development, operating properties and other real estate assets.
+This activity includes real estate portfolios, land for future development, operating properties, and other real estate assets, assets and real estate portfolios, such as the \$3.1 billion portfolio acquired in second quarter of 2023.
 See Note 2 to the Consolidated Financial Statements for further information on these activities.
-In addition, the following significant transactions also impacted our cash used in and provided by investing activities during the three months ended March 31, 2024 and 2023:
+In addition, the following significant transactions also impacted our cash used in and provided by investing activities during the three six months ended March 31, 2024 June 30, 2024 and 2023:

 - Investments in and advances to our unconsolidated entities.
-We invested cash in our unconsolidated entities that represented our proportionate share, of \$315 million and \$40 million in 2024 and 2023, respectively.
+We invested cash in our unconsolidated entities that represented our proportionate share, of \$315 million \$365 million and \$40 million \$173 million in 2024 and 2023, respectively.
 The ventures used the funds for the acquisition of properties, development and repayment of debt.
 See Note 3 to the Consolidated Financial Statements for more detail on our unconsolidated co-investment ventures. - Return of investment from unconsolidated entities.
-We received distributions from unconsolidated entities as a return of investment of \$1 million and \$21 million in 2024 and 2023, respectively.
-Included in these amounts were distributions from venture activities including proceeds from property sales, debt refinancing and the redemption of our investment in certain unconsolidated entities. - Proceeds from the settlement of net investment hedges.
-We received proceeds of \$10 million and \$5 million for the settlement of net investment hedges in 2024 and 2023, respectively.
+We received distributions from unconsolidated entities as a return of investment of \$1 million \$17 million and \$21 million \$289 million in 2024 and 2023, respectively.
+Included in these amounts were distributions from venture activities including proceeds from property sales, debt refinancing and the redemption of our investment in certain unconsolidated entities. - Proceeds from (payments on) the settlement of net investment hedges.
+We received net proceeds of \$10 million \$11 million and \$5 million \$21 million for the settlement of net investment hedges in 2024 and 2023, respectively.
 See Note 9 to the Consolidated Financial Statements for further information on our derivative transactions.